 Leadership Lessons: Preparing for 2025

-Recently, our top UK-based leadership consultants Anna Barras, David Cumberbatch, Maja Egnell, David Langdon, Orla Leonard, and Nick Twyman participated in a virtual roundtable to discuss leadership lessons they’ve learned over the past year and what leaders should focus on in 2025.
+Recently, our top UK-based leadership consultants Anna Barras, David Cumberbatch, Maja Egnell, David Langdon, Orla Leonard, Nick Twyman, and Olga Hypponen participated in a virtual roundtable to discuss leadership lessons they’ve learned over the past year and what leaders should focus on in 2025.
 Despite all the global twists and turns 2024 brought us, the consensus is that the leadership focus remains on actionable strategies for 2025, emphasising adaptability, emotional intelligence, and technological awareness.

 Reflecting on 2024, what were the unexpected challenges or opportunities that emerged, and what lessons do you believe leaders should take from them?